A wide range of materials can be associated with drug use, with the highest concern being discarded hypodermic needles (also known as sharps).

 Ipswich Borough Council is responsible for the collection and safe disposal of drug related litter that has been irresponsibly disposed of on local authority land as well as other areas that are open to the public.

 If you see of any of the above items please telephone the Cleaner Ipswich Hotline immediately on 01473 433000 with details of the litter you are reporting and the location of the items.
-You can also visit Report a street cleaning problem for further assistance and to report online.

 A nominal charge may be made for removing needles found on private land, although we would ask that any ‘find’ is still reported via the Cleaner Ipswich Hotline for further advice.